Amulet: a Python Library for Assessing Interactions Among ML Defenses and Risks: Background and Related Work

-\begin{enumerate}[label=\textbf{S\arabic*},leftmargin=*,wide, labelindent=0pt] \itemsep0em \item \textbf{Evasion} involves a class of attacks that attempt to fool a model $\model$ to misclassify inputs.
-The most common way to force misclassification is by adding a small amount of noise to data records to obtain adversarial examples~\cite{madry2018pgd}.
-The adversarial noise added to the data records is computed by identifying the direction of higher loss for $\model$~\cite{madry2018pgd}.
-Such attacks are widely used as a benchmark for model robustness.

-\item \textbf{Data Poisoning} modifies $\model$’s decision boundary by adding malicious data records to the training data set.
-This forces $\model$ to misclassify inputs, leading to a loss of utility.
-Backdoor attacks~\cite{gu2019badnets}, a specific case of data poisoning, inject a backdoor (or \emph{trigger}) into $\model$ such that any input with that trigger is misclassified.
-They remain a central challenge because even a small fraction of poisoned data can significantly degrade model utility.
+\begin{enumerate}[label=\textbf{S\arabic*},leftmargin=*,wide, labelindent=0pt, itemsep=0pt, topsep=0pt] \item \textbf{Evasion} attacks attempt to fool a model ($\model$) at inference time so that it produces an incorrect output.
+A common approach is to craft adversarial examples by adding small imperceptible perturbations to the input that change $\model$’s prediction~\cite{madry2018pgd}.

+\item \textbf{Data poisoning} manipulates the training process by injecting malicious records into the dataset.
+These records shift $\model$’s decision boundary and reduce utility.
+Backdoor attacks~\cite{gu2019badnets} are a special case where inputs containing a specific trigger are consistently misclassified.

-\item \textbf{Unauthorized model ownership} refers to attacks where an adversary derives a surrogate model that mimics the functionality of $\model$.
-This may be an identical copy of $\model$ or derived using model extraction attacks (training a local model using the output of $\model$~\cite{okerondy2019knockoffNets}. \end{enumerate}
+\item \textbf{Unauthorized model ownership} refers to attacks where an adversary derives a surrogate model ($\modelstol$) that mimics the behavior of $\model$. $\modelstol$ may be an identical copy of $\model$ or obtained through model extraction, where it is trained on the outputs of $\model$~\cite{okerondy2019knockoffNets}.

-We now present risks to privacy (\ref{meminf}, \ref{attinf}, \ref{datarecon}, and \ref{distinf}): \begin{enumerate}[label=\textbf{P\arabic*},leftmargin=*,wide, labelindent=0pt] \itemsep0em \item \textbf{Membership Inference} attacks aim to infer whether a specific data record was part of $\model$'s training dataset ($\dtrain$).
-They exploit the difference in $\model$'s predictions on data records sampled from $\dtrain$ and data records sampled from elsewhere~\cite{carlini2022lira}.
-For example, training $\model$ on cancer patient data could allow an adversary to infer whether a patient has cancer, even if this information is not explicitly included in training or the output of $\model$. \item \textbf{Attribute Inference} where the goal is to infer the value of an attribute that is not included in the input or $\dtrain$~\cite{aalmoes2024attributeInference}.
-When this attribute is sensitive (e.g., race or gender), it may be a privacy violation in the case where the data owner does not want to share this information.
-The inferred attributes can often be socially or legally sensitive.